-Via the Rental Assistance Demonstration Program, SHA will convert its public housing developments to housing choice voucher units.
-Thereby, HUD's Declaration of Trust will be removed from the public housing units, allowing SHA to secure funding to make major improvements to its portfolio.
-SHA received HUD approval to convert seven of its eight housing developments.
+Via the Rental Assistance Demonstration Program, SHA converted three of its public housing developments to housing choice voucher units.
+Thereby, HUD's Declaration of Trust was removed from the public housing units, allowing SHA to secure funding to make major improvements to its portfolio.
 The first phase of units for conversion is Matthews Court, Garden Street and Gilmore Terrace, a total of 176 units.
 SHA received an award of low-income housing tax credits and tax-exempt bonds from the North Carolina Housing Finance Agency for major renovations of three of its affordable housing developments: Matthews Court, Garden Street and Gilmore Terrace.
-Matthews Court is an elderly development, and Garden Street and Gilmore Terrace are family developments.
+Matthews Court is an elderly/disabled development, and Garden Street and Gilmore Terrace are family developments.

 SHA applied for the funding in 2017 and was notified of the award in February 2018.
 SHA has since swopped the 2018 low-income housing tax credits for a 2019 allocation.
-The award includes over \$5.5 million of federal low-income housing tax credits and over \$10.6 million in short-term tax-exempt bond allocation.
+The award includes over \$9 million of federal low-income housing tax credits and over \$15 million in short-term tax-exempt bond allocation.
 The low-income housing tax credits will be purchased by a private equity investor, and the tax-exempt bonds will enable SHA to obtain a loan insured by the Federal Housing Administration (FHA) at a low interest rate.